 That’s not to mention the amount of dirt, debris, twigs, and leaves that can work their way in and pollute your water, making it unsafe and unusable for use on your garden.

-Thankfully, most of the leading rain barrels come with a mesh filtering screen over the top to keep such things out.
+Thankfully, most of the leading rain barrels come with a mesh screen over the top to keep such things out.
 We recommend only buying a model with one of these screens fitted.

 To take your eco-friendly gardening to the next logical step, you might want to consider buying a rain collection barrel made from recyclable materials.